sonatsuer/sonatsuer.github.io/markdown/posts/note-on-lenses.md

 - $\set\,(\set\,s\,a)\,b = \set\,s\,b$ for all $s\in A$ and $a,b\in A$.

 In this post I will derive a different and a little bit more geometric characterization of lenses.
-I am sure it is well known though I haven't seen it written down anywhere else.
 But before that we need two preliminary notions.

 The first if the notion of a fiber of a function.
 Given a function $\pi\colon S\to A$ and an element
 $a\in A$, we define the fiber of $\pi$ above $a$